Adakgunju/Gurug/README.md

 ### 2026

 - 🎯 Reach $100K liquidity
-- 📊 CoinGecko listing
+- 📊 Ready for CoinGecko listing
-- 📊 CoinMarketCap listing
+- 📊 Ready for CoinMarketCap listing
 - 🐸 Grow the GURUG community

 ### 2027